joereynolds/Mr-Figs/README.md

 ## NOTE TO PLAYERS

-This game uses paid for assets.
-You can checkout this commit `b3e6a30a82526117682d54d2e583d6d844607181` and the game will use free assets (the ones features in the gifs) (though its also missing out on lots of updates).
+This game uses proprietary assets.
+You can checkout this commit `b3e6a30a82526117682d54d2e583d6d844607181` and the game will use public domain assets (the ones featured in the gifs) (though its also missing out on lots of updates).

-The future of this game is based off paid assets in completely different tile sizes with differing mechanics.
-I hope to one day in the future make it compatible with the free assets again but for now, consider this repository a showcase of the game rather than something you can clone down and play.
+The future of this game is based off of proprietary assets.
+I hope to one day in the future make it compatible with the free assets again but for now, consider this repository a showcase of the game rather than something you can clone down and play (unless you want to run `git checkout b3e6a30a82526117682d54d2e583d6d844607181` and play the demo version).

 #### Demo Gif